As an Amazon Associate I earn from qualifying purchases.

 - When you are ready to bake the cookies, preheat the oven to 300ºF (149ªC).
 Line a large baking sheet with parchment paper or a silicone baking mat and set aside.

-- Using a cookie scoop, roll dough into approximately 1" balls and place them on the prepared baking sheets, spacing them at least 2" apart.
+- Using a cookie scoop (I use this #50 cookie scoop for all of my standard size cookies), roll dough into approximately 1" balls and place them on the prepared baking sheets, spacing them at least 2" apart.
 Cookies will spread significantly (see my Instagram reel for how to make cookies prettier after they come out of the oven).
 I like to bake 4 rows of 2 dough balls.

 - Bake cookies 20 minutes, or until the edges are set.
 The middle of the cookies will still look underdone.
 Allow cookies to cool on the baking sheet for 2 minutes before transferring to a wire rack to cool completely.
 Cookies stay fresh stored in an airtight container at room temperature up to 1 week.
 Cookies freeze well, up to 2 months.
 Frozen cookie dough balls freeze well, up to 2 months.
 Bake frozen and add 1-2 minutes to baking time.